-This keyboard is wired-only, so it can't be used wirelessly.
+It's wired-only, so it can't be used wirelessly.

 The ErgoDox EZ is a pretty unique keyboard when it comes to features.
 It has plenty of unmarked keycaps as it's designed to be customized the way you want.
 By default, the media keys are set to a certain input, but you can easily change it the way you want.
-Even if it doesn't have a dedicated Numpad, you can still access one by switching layers.
+Even if it doesn't have a dedicated numpad, you can still access one by switching layers.
 The amount of macros or customized inputs you can create is outstanding.

-The typing quality of this keyboard is amazing.
+The typing quality is amazing.
 The textured PBT keycaps feel great to touch and are stable.
 You can easily customize the board to put inputs wherever you feel more comfortable typing.
 The learning curve with this keyboard is pretty steep, but it's designed to be customized so it suits your needs exactly and makes it comfortable and enjoyable to type on for hours.

 The Cherry MX Brown switches are fairly quiet and should be fine for an open office.
 However, the board is available in multiple different key switches, including clicky ones, which might be a bit loud for people surrounding you.